nashie1004/online-chess/README.md

 - [ ] optimize other functions using nested loop, pass piece coordinates instead
 - [ ] lazy load
 - [ ] lack of material resulting in a draw
+- [ ] en passant original square not movable by other piece